joaovalentee/homekit-ws2812b/README.md

-# homekit-ws2812b
+# HomeKit SP501E firmware
-Firmware for ESP8266 to control a ws2812b led strip with Homekit!
+Firmware for addressable LED (like the WS2812B) compatible with Apple HomeKit.